nuxt-modules/sitemap/docs/content/4.nitro-api/nitro-hooks.md

 In production with `cacheMaxAgeSeconds` set, the merged sitemap config is cached for the same window as the rendered sitemaps.
 Registered and removed sitemaps appear on the next cache refresh.
 In development the hook runs on every request.

+The config cache and the sitemap index cache refresh independently.
+After a removal, the index can list a sitemap whose route already 404s for up to one `cacheMaxAgeSeconds` window.

 ## `'sitemap:output'`{lang="ts"}